rafiulislam7351-hash/SQL_DATA_WAREHOUSE_PROJECT/Doc/Data_Catalog.md

-Here is the complete documentation for your Gold Layer schema based on our architecture.

----

 ## 🌟 Gold Layer Overview

 The **Gold Layer** represents the final, presentation-ready tier of your data warehouse.
 In this layer, cleansed staging data from the Silver layer is transformed into an optimized **Star Schema** dimensional model.